sundews/Sundew.Packaging/README.md

      -o   | --output-formats     | A list of formats that will be logged to stdout.                                                          | Default: [none]
                                    Use redirection format (>[filename]|output-format) to output to a file.
-     -of  | --output-file        | The file path to be used for output formats that specifies empty redirection >|                           | Default: [none] push                          Pushes the specified package(s) to a source -s   | --source             | The source used to push packages.                                                                         | Required
+     -of  | --output-file        | The file path to be used for output formats that specifies empty redirection >|                           | Default: [none]
+     -fe  | --file-encoding      | The name of the encoding e.g. utf-8, utf-16/unicode.
+   push                          Pushes the specified package(s) to a source
+     -s   | --source             | The source used to push packages.                                                                         | Required
      -k   | --api-key            | The api key to be used for the push.                                                                      | Required